 - 1. Notice of Appeal (Tax, Civil, Family (Except Juvenile Cases), and Probate). - 2.
-Notice of Appeal (Criminal Division, and Family_Court(only /Juvenile Cases), and Domestic Violence DivisionBranch). - 3.
+Notice of Appeal (Criminal Division and FamilyCourt/Juvenile Branch). - 3.
 Application for Allowance of Appeal from the Small Claims and Conciliation Branch of the Civil Division. - 4.
 Application for Allowance of Appeal from the Criminal Division. - 5.
 Petition for Review. - 6.
 Information to Accompany Request for Relief from an Order of Detention (Rule 9). - 7a.
-Motion Application for Fee Waiver of Prepayment of Court Fees and Costs (In Forma Pauperis). - 7b.
+Motion for Waiver of Prepayment of Court Fees and Costs (In Forma Pauperis). - 7b.
 Financial Information Statement (In Forma Pauperis). - 8.
 Application for Admission Pro Hac Vice. - 9.
 Certification of Practice Pro Bono Publico.